kstep/graphicsmagick/www/index.rst

 Python, Tcl, Ruby, or Windows COM programming interfaces.
 With some modification, language extensions for ImageMagick may be used.

-GraphicsMagick is originally derived from ImageMagick_ 5.5.2 but has been completely independent of the ImageMagick project since then.
-Since the fork from ImageMagick in 2002, many improvements have been made (see `NEWS`_) by many `authors`_ using an open development model but without breaking the API or utilities operation.
+GraphicsMagick is originally derived from ImageMagick_ 5.5.2 as of November 2002 but has been completely independent of the ImageMagick project since then.
+Since the fork from ImageMagick many improvements have been made (see `NEWS`_) by many `authors`_ using an open development model but without breaking the API or utilities operation.

 Here are some reasons to prefer GraphicsMagick over ImageMagick: